GiorgioGhisotti/gotcha/README.md

 To build this project you'll need the OpenCV-android-sdk folder (extracted from the [sdk zip](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/3.4.3/opencv-3.4.3-android-sdk.zip/download)) in the root directory of the project.
 You can also modify the CMakeLists.txt file to use a different path.

+### Android >10
+---
+Due to changes to the way Android allows access to external directories the weights download feature does not work properly on android versions above 10.
+I may fix this in the future but in the meanwhile this problem can be circumvented by downloading the files manually and copying them to Android/data/giorgioghisotti.unipr.it.gotcha/files/weights.

 **WORK IN PROGRESS**